slider1

 Leverages integrated deep learning and molecular dynamics simulations to predict potentially efficient DeHa2 variants (haloacid dehalogenase) and analyze the geometry and interactions of the binding pocket under real-world conditions, aimed at enhancing the degradation of toxic fluorinated and chlorinated organohalogen compounds.

-(in collaboration with Dr. Chayasith Uttamapinant, School of Biomolecular Science and Engineering, VISTEC)
+(in collaboration with T. Arjaree Thirach, KVIS, and Dr. Chayasith Uttamapinant, School of Biomolecular Science and Engineering, VISTEC)

 Track II: Drug Discovery & Development